derbexuk/wurzel/README.md

 - GeoType, a GeoJson type, currently only Point, LineString, Polygon are supported
 - GeoLoaction, a list of Geolocation objects each with a latitude and longitude attribute

-We probably need to settly on just GeoJson as a string and map that into the db.
+We probably need to settle on just GeoJson or WKT as a string and map that into the db.